technology-toolbox/website/content/blog/jjameson/2007/05/06/creating-document-center-sites-on-a-publishing-portal.md

 Here is the excerpt from the email I sent back in December to one of our internal DLs:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-Even if you enable the Document Center template on a "Publishing with Workflow" site, it still does not show up when you attempt to create a subsite.
+> Even if you enable the Document Center template on a "Publishing with
+> Workflow" site, it still does not show up when you attempt to create a
+> subsite.
+>

-What is really strange is that I when also enable the Records Center template, then I have the option to create a Records Center when creating a subsite.
-So there either must be some restrictions on where a Document Center can be used or else this is a bug -- and a nasty bug at that, considering a single document repository is one of the core features that my customer needs for their externally facing (i.e. Publishing with Workflow) site.
+> What is really strange is that I when also enable the Records Center template,
+> then I have the option to create a Records Center when creating a subsite.
+So
+> there either must be some restrictions on where a Document Center can be used
+> or else this is a bug -- and a nasty bug at that, considering a single
+> document repository is one of the core features that my customer needs for
+> their externally facing (i.e. Publishing with Workflow) site.

-{{< /blockquote >}}
+{{< /div-block >}}

 It turns out that it is a bug, but a very minor bug and one that is easy to workaround.
 After a little experimentation, I discovered that the **Page Layout